Expanding Frontiers: An Alternative Investments & Machine Learning Podcast

 This podcast is an independent production and is not affiliated with or endorsed by any third-party entities unless explicitly stated.
 The content is for educational and informational purposes only and does not constitute financial, investment, legal, or professional advice.
 Listeners should consult qualified professionals before making any decisions based on this content.

-This episode is based on an appendix in my book, Alternative Investments: Expanding Frontiers (soon to be released on LeanPub.com), and was generated using Notebook LM and other AI tools.
+This episode is based on the references listed above and was generated using Notebook LM and potentially other AI tools.
 While I have reviewed the content for accuracy, it may still contain errors, inaccuracies, or omissions.
 Neither the producers nor any affiliates accept liability for any damages or losses arising from the use or interpretation of this content.

 Copyright 2025 All rights reserved.